Vasek Pospisil: Early life and career

 In the fall of 2002, the family had to move to Vancouver so that they could find a tennis coach for their youngest son.
 They had to leave Miloš behind, as he had to stay in Vernon to work at his brewery, but he would make the four-hour drive on weekends to see them.
 The decision was also made because Vasek's oldest brother, Tom, was already attending the University of British Columbia (UBC) in Vancouver, and Petr was hoping to start going to the same school.
 Unlike his siblings, Vasek had been homeschooled since he was 7 years old to prioritize tennis.
 He said, "I miss my friends a lot [from school] but the home schooling is better.
 I can do my work almost twice as fast.
 We thought it would be better to train here.
 It's a really good club."
 Vasek was coached by Russian-born Vadim Korkh, who had experience working with players such as Andrei Chesnokov while he was a professor of tennis at the Central Sport Academy in Moscow.
 Korkh said of Pospisil, "With his dedication and talent there was no question he would succeed.
 He's a great example for all my students.
 They all ask about Vasek and I tell them how much dedication he had and I show them his [youth tennis] schedule and they see how hard he worked."
 Under Korkh, Vasek studied for school and did fitness training as well as practicing tennis.
 He played with Korkh five days each week, each practice lasting four hours.
 In November 2002, Vasek went to Florida and won the Prince Cup, defeating several of the best under-12 players from Europe.
 He also reached the quarterfinals of the Orange Bowl.
 At the Ellensburg (WA) Open in 2003, Vasek lost a tight 3-setter to Seattle-area phenom Jeffrey Hammond.

 Pospisil traveled to play under-14 tournaments in Europe for Tennis Canada in the spring of 2003 with three other players.
 Being younger than most of the players there, he was quickly defeated by his opponents in the early rounds of the main and consolation draws.
 He faced a knee injury in the process, something that would trouble him for the 18 months that followed.
 Pospisil would make the same trip as an older player, but would still see little success.
 In 2004, he won the Canadian Nationals at the U14 level, securing his spot as the best player in the country for his age group.
 When Vasek was 14 years old, his father decided to return to coaching his son.
 Miloš left his brewery, moved to Vancouver, and became Vasek's full-time coach, training him at local high school courts once again.
-Vasek wears Asics shoes.